vegaprotocol/documentation/versioned_docs/version-v0.74/concepts/governance/treasury.md

 Treasury assets can be used to fund trading rewards, team competitions, grants, Vega protocol software and/or product development, teams building on Vega, or other opportunities.

-Anyone with enough VEGA tokens can vote and raise proposals to use treasury assets based on discussions in the community.
+Anyone with enough VEGA tokens can vote on and submit proposals to [allocate treasury assets](#how-to-allocate-the-treasury) based on discussions in the community.

-* To vote a proposal, you usually need at least 1 VEGA, but the amount may vary per proposal type.
-Check the [block explorer](https://explorer.fairground.wtf/network-parameters) for each `minVoterBalance`.
+* To vote a proposal, you need at least 1 VEGA, but the minimum amount can vary per proposal type.
+Check the [block explorer ↗](https://explorer.fairground.wtf/network-parameters) for each `minVoterBalance`.
-* How many VEGA you need to submit a proposal depends on the proposal type.
-Check the [block explorer](https://explorer.fairground.wtf/network-parameters) for each `minProposerBalance`.
+* How many VEGA you need to submit a proposal depends on the type.
+Check the [block explorer ↗](https://explorer.fairground.wtf/network-parameters) for each `minProposerBalance`.

 ## Treasury basics
 The network treasury can hold VEGA tokens and other assets, which can be used by the community via on-chain governance to grow and support the development of the Vega software and network.